tardisfromtornspace/Bridge-Commander/Documentation/WorkablePhasedAndReboundingAttackTorpsReadme.txt

 == Changelog ==

+1.5.3 - Updated AdvArmourTechThree to 1.9, cleaned code a bit and fixed potential issue with lights.
 1.5.2 - Updated AdvArmourTechThree from 1.84 to 1.85, fixed conflict with DS9FX sometimes resetting visible damage.
 1.5.1 - Updated FIX-DS9FXbelow1dot2 to be a bit more agnostic towards the actual value of SpeciesToTorp.PHASEDPLASMA 1.5.0 - Updated AdvArmourTechThree from 1.83 to 1.84, fixed weird button bug.